-What Next – How To Diagnose And Fix A Check Engine Light When The Car Is Stalling
+What Next – How To Diagnose And Fix A Check Engine Light When The Car Is Stalling?

-So for this reason it’s a good idea to start with a diagnostic readout of the ECU to see what error codes have been recorded.
+It’s a good idea to start with a diagnostic readout of the ECU to see what error codes have been recorded.
 If you are lucky, then there will only be one or two error codes that point to a specific engine component that you can then test.